eagronin/market-basket-prepare/README.md

 median(wide$Diff, na.rm = TRUE)
 ```

 It appears that the median time difference between two invoices issued on the same date is 2 minutes.
 This amount of time is too short to consider the two invoices as proxies for two separate shopping sessions.
 Rather, it is possible that customers who purchase more items tend to break out their purchases into multiple invoices.
-In order to test this hypothesis we comare the average number of distinct StockCodes per invoice between the group with one invoice per day and the group with multiple invoices per day.
+In order to test this hypothesis, we compare the average number of distinct StockCodes per invoice between the group with one invoice per day and the group with multiple invoices per day.
 If this hypothesis is true, then it would make sense to consider multiple invoices issued on the same day for the same customer as parts of the same shopping session.
-In that case, using CustomerID is preferrable to using InoiceNo.
+In that case, using CustomerID is preferable to using InvoiceNo.

 The code below performs a t-test to check the validity of this hypothesis: